reply-fr/sustainable-personal-accounts/PITCHME.md

 ## __Sustainable Personal Accounts__

-:sparkles: Liberate AWS practitioners! :sparkles:
+:sparkles: Liberate Software Engineers! :sparkles:
-Each of them deserves a full AWS account to innovate.
+Each of them deserves a full AWS account to innovate fastly.

 ---